 Fall Stationery for Your Bullet Journal

-I really enjoy supporting small business and buying my crafting and hobby supplies on Etsy.
+I really enjoy supporting small businesses and buying my crafting and hobby supplies on Etsy.
 Stickers and washi tape are great additions to your bullet journal supplies and you can find tons of patterns and designs from shops on Etsy.
 Most of them are very reasonably and competitively priced.

 I encourage you to follow the shops you like on social media.
-Many of them will offer limited time coupon codes, discounts, and sales in their shops.
+Many of them will offer limited-time coupon codes, discounts, and sales in their shops.

-Below are some of the fall inspired stationery supplies I found and love on Etsy.
+Below are some of the fall-inspired stationery supplies I found and love on Etsy.

 Free Printable Fall Bucket List for Your Bullet Journal

 This printable will fit A5 size journals and comes with light gray cut lines to ensure it fits perfectly.
-I don’t normally include a dot grid on my printables, but wanted to try it out with this bucket list printable.
+I don’t normally include a dot grid on my printables, but I wanted to try it out with this bucket list printable.
 Let me know if you like printables with the dot grid or without the dot grid in the comments below.

 When you download this PDF file you will get two versions.
 One comes with premade checkboxes and the other is blank in case you want to add doodles or stickers and create your own layout.